-Using both old and new techniques, from sketching to virtual reality, Paddy sculpts and designs forms that are then created in reality by some of the world’s most experienced and talented artisans.
+Using both old and new techniques, from sketching to virtual reality, the studio sculpts and designs forms that are then created in reality by some of the world’s most experienced and talented artisans.

-Paddy's designs exist to bring life and creativity to spaces.
-They pay tribute to the influential figures that have inspired his work, such as Pierre Jeanneret, Carlo Scarpa, Gio Ponti and many more.
+Our designs exist to bring life and creativity to spaces.
+They pay tribute to the influential figures that have inspired our work, such as Pierre Jeanneret, Carlo Scarpa, Gio Ponti and many more.

 The process came before the design, when Paddy was in India and observed the weavers making rugs, he fell in love with the craftsmanship and the culture surrounding it.